vector: an organism (as an insect) that transmits a pathogen

 My boss is what you might call a bit of a germ freak.
 He’s continually afraid of catching a cold, the flu or some other contagious illness, so he has anti-bacterial wipes to clean surfaces he comes into contact with and he washes his hands after using our workstations.

-He even went so far as to hold a staff a meeting with all of us about the importance of certain things, like sneezing into ours elbow and not touching our noses and eyes.
+He even went so far as to hold a staff a meeting with all of us about the importance of certain things, like sneezing into our elbows and not touching our noses and eyes.
 He also wants us to call in sick if we think we might be coming down with something contagious.
 Based on the image at the top-left of this post, the CDC seems to agree.

 Aye, there’s the rub.